Vital-Vuillaume/Text-Meter/README.md

 ## Contribution

-I am open to contributions and suggestions to improve this site:
+- ### I am open to contributions and suggestions to improve this site:

-1. You can fork the site.
+  **1. You can fork the site.**

 ## Acknowledgments

-We hope you find Text-Meter helpful and enjoy using it for your character counting needs.
-Your feedback is valuable to us, and we look forward to making Text-Meter even better!
+**Feel free to explore the site and share your feedback.
+I hope you enjoy your visit!**